-An absolute powerhouse – made of solid steel with rugged components capable of handling 200 ft of garden and industrial hoses.
-Features a well-built hand crank that operates smoothly, and a rugged A-frame that holds the reel securely in place.
+An absolute powerhouse.
+Made of solid steel with rugged components capable of handling 200 feet of garden and industrial hoses.
+Features a well-built hand crank that operates smoothly and a rugged A-frame that holds the reel securely in place.

 It's the most expensive model on our list.
 It's also heavy and takes up significant space, but if you are looking for a hose reel that's constructed to last, no other will do.

 Affordable yet has a lot to offer.
-Low-profile yet solidly-constructed 13-gauge steel unit capable of lawn, floor, or wall mounting.
-Comes with 5 ft of leader hose with sturdy fittings.
-Handles up to 200 ft of hose.
+Low-profile yet solidly constructed 13-gauge steel unit capable of lawn, floor, or wall mounting.
+Comes with five feet of leader hose with sturdy fittings.
+Handles up to 200 feet of hose.

 Stands out for its attractive design that looks more like furniture than a garden tool.
-A crank-free reel that holds up to 125 ft of hose and operates with water pressure.
+A crank-free reel that holds up to 125 feet of hose and operates with water pressure.

-While users love its innovative retraction when it works, a lot of quality concerns have been reported including slow retraction and even complete malfunction.
+While users love its innovative retraction when it works, there are numerous reports of slow retraction and even complete malfunction.
 The reel's plastic parts are prone to warping.

 A revamped model with a sturdier design than earlier versions.
-Has a retractable reel and 65 in hose with sturdy 8-spray pattern nozzle.
-Reel is easy to mount, and has a convenient handle when using it detached from the unit.
+Has a retractable reel and 65-inch hose with sturdy eight-spray pattern nozzle.
+Reel is easy to mount and has a convenient handle when using it detached from the unit.

-Not as versatile as other models – you are limited to the 65 ft built-in hose.
-Some issues with malfunctioning of the retraction mechanism have been reported.
+Not as versatile as other models.
+You are limited to the 65 feet of built-in hose.
+Some issues with malfunctioning of the retraction mechanism.

-Gardeners who want a reel that is both functional and pretty will love this model's ability to handle hoses up to 125 ft as well as its cast aluminum scroll work.
-Has shelf for garden tools and 5 ft of leader hose.
+Gardeners who want a reel that is both functional and pretty will love this model's ability to handle hoses up to 125 feet as well as its cast aluminum scroll work.
+Has shelf for garden tools and five feet of leader hose.

 From washing your car to watering your garden, it doesn’t matter what you use a hose for, you need a reliable way to keep it organized between tasks.
 A sturdy hose reel is just the thing to store your hose and keep it from getting tangled or damaged when it isn’t in use.